 4. Touching fruit at the marché.
 Sometimes there are signs to remind you to keep your paws off the produce, so if you see one, obey!
 The vendors will handle it for you most of the time — just point.
 (I wrote a piece on marché know-how here if you’re curious.)

 6. Being too direct.
 There are subtle nuances to the French language that you might not notice at first, but they’re there.
-Sometimes Tom’s email interactions or phone conversations with customer service people leave me laughing and wondering why it seems like we’re almost apologizing for bothering them about THEIR mistake.
-And in regular conversation, skipping the niceties to get the point might seem too abrupt or even rude to a French person.
-So play the game.
-Be polite.
+Sometimes Tom’s email interactions or phone conversations with customer service employees sometimes leave me chuckling and wondering why it seems like we’re almost apologizing for bothering them about the company’s mistake.

 8. Mixing up tu and vous.
 Tu and vous both mean “you” but it’s not always so cut and dry.
-If you’re a foreigner, you’ll be forgiven for this French faux pas, but remember that if you don’t know the person well or they’re in a position of authority (doctor, cop, old lady at the grocery store), use vous.
-And if you’re not sure, always err on the side of caution and use vous.
-(Tom’s doing a post on the subtleties of tu versus vous soon because it’s really wacky sometimes)
+If you’re a foreigner, you’ll be forgiven for this French faux pas, but remember that if you don’t know the person well or they’re in a position of authority (doctor, cop, old lady at the grocery store), or you’re addressing several people, use vous.

 What do you have to add to my list of French faux pas?